 Work on the baselines intra-household household survey datasets began in January 2017.
 This involves the collation of the seven different datasets between the five districts, and the cleaning, sorting, calculation of indexes, etc. In February 2017, a statistical consultant (Dr Chantel Davies Sealy, Growing Research International) was hired for 20 days to assist with setting up the data analysis pipeline and to write R code to generate preliminary descriptive statistics and plots.
 In January 2017, Cynthia Caron (Assistant Professor of International Development and Social Change, Clark University, Worcester, MA, USA ) provided the group with training-via-skype on the analysis of the qualitative Focus Group Discussion (FGD) data.
 This was followed up with a face-to-face training in Kampala with Rhiannon Crichton and Pricilla Marimo (28-30 March 2017).
 The coding of the FGDs therefore started in April 2017 and is ongoing.
 The work on the baselines data analysis and compilation of the technical report, and papers, will be a dominating activity of 2017.

 Dr Pricilla Marimo was recruited as a gender post-doctoral fellow to focus on how to integrate gender-oriented research, especially gender-differentiated trait preferences, into the banana-breeding process in the project areas.
 She joined the team in November 2016 and is based in Kampala, Uganda.
-Pricilla holds a PhD in Economics from the University of Exeter (UK), an MS in Agricultural and Applied Economics from Virginia Tech (USA) and a BSc in Agricultural Economics from the University of Zimbabwe.
+Pricilla holds a PhD in Economics from the University of Exeter (UK), an MSc in Agricultural and Applied Economics from Virginia Tech (USA) and a BSc in Agricultural Economics from the University of Zimbabwe.
 A systematic literature review to assess the scope of published and grey literature on gender-differentiated banana trait preferences across the value chain is currently being conducted.
 A paper for journal submission will be ready by June 2017.
 The review will provide background knowledge that will be necessary for future research activities that include: analysis and publication of the baseline data from the household surveys and FDGs, and protocols for the sensory evaluations and preference ranking of the NARITAs during farmers’ field days.

 Primary outcome 5.
 Simplified, standardized protocol and tools for trial design and implementation, data collection and sharing implemented by all partners allowing meta-analyses across sites